TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Addparams.rst

    <tr><td bgcolor="white">

-This example adds the :ts:`bgColor` property to the value of the :ref:`cobj-text` :ref:`data-type-cobject`.
+This example adds the :typoscript:`bgColor` property to the value of the :ref:`cobj-text` :ref:`data-type-cobject`.